TOLEDO, Ohio —

 One report card says "we plan to update this voter report card after the upcoming election and will be interested to see whether or not you voted."

 According to the Department of Justice, federal law prohibits intimidation, threats and coercion throughout the voting process.
-These fliers aren't telling people to vote or who to vote for and the information on them is public record, so the mailings are legal.
+These flyers aren't telling people to vote or who to vote for and the information on them is public record, so the mailings are legal.

 Why do these organizations send out these mailers?